hsachinraj/Azurelabs/Azure Lab_1.md

       <img src="./media/image5.png" width="536" height="401" />

-5. Log into Azure portal [here](https://portal.azure.com)
+5. Log into Azure portal from [here](https://portal.azure.com)

       <img src="./media/1.png" width="457" height="269" />

-6. Upon login you should see there are no resource group created at the moment.
+6. Upon login you should see there are no resource group created at the moment in your resource groups.

       <img src="./media/image6.png" width="457" height="269" />